strong-roots-capital/market-session/README.md

 - All times are assumed to be UTC.

+- The [Trading View](https://www.tradingview.com) format is used for expressing timeframes.

 - Note that periods of months in excess of one-year currently resolve to one-year intervals.
 For example, `18M` is equivalent to `1Y`.